YaFeiWyf/React-Blog/README.md

+#React-Blog

-# My blog project which is based on React and Redux
+My blog project which is based on React and Redux

-## Running Example
+## Running The Project

 First, clone the project: